Patient Rights & Responsibilities

 17. Patients have the right to an environment that preserves dignity and contributes to a positive self-image.

 18. Patients have the right to be free from mental, physical, sexual and verbal abuse, neglect and exploitation.
 All allegations, observations or suspected cases of abuse, neglect or exploitation will be explored and, based on the type of event, referred to the proper authorities for investigation.
-Baylor Medical Center at Uptown does not use physical restraints.
+Baylor Scott & White Medical Center – Uptown does not use physical restraints.

 19. Patients have the right to pain management.
 See Pain Management pamphlet.